-In the Winter quarter of their first year, students develop an Educational Plan in consultation with the PhD Program Director, who is their advisor in the first year of their program.
+In the Winter quarter of their first year, students develop their Educational Plan in consultation with the Ph.D.
+Program Director.
 This plan includes required core courses in addition to elective courses chosen by students to help acquire a theory emphasis and the knowledge and the skills needed to conduct dissertation and independent research.
-At that time, students may also choose a different advisor as they move forward, who may be any member of the professorial line social work faculty.
-After completing course work and prior to being advanced to the dissertation phase, students must successfully complete a Comprehensive Examination that demonstrates thorough knowledge of social work issues, theory, policy, research, and special populations.
+At that time, students may also choose what is known as a "permanent" Advisor.
+The permanent advisor is a member of the social work faculty who remains in the role of advising the student throughout the comprehensive examination process and until the student is advanced to candidacy, or All But Dissertation status (ABD) status.